ropg/ezTime/README.md

 `time_t compileTime(String compile_date = __DATE__, String compile_time = __TIME__);`

-Returns the time you compiled your sketch.
+You can ignore the arguments above and just say `compileTime()`.
+Returns the time value for when you compiled your sketch.
 You can check out the "NoNetwork" example with this library to see it in use: it makes your Arduino pretend to know what time it is.

 &nbsp;